Explore This Fellowship

 Education Training

-• Masters of science in health professions education through the MGH Institute of Health Professions Education.
-If they so choose, they may substitute this coursework for training through the HSPH Program in Clinical Effectives followed by a MPH in Clinical Effectiveness Research (Required core)
+• Masters of science in health professions education (MHPE) through the MGH Institute of Health Professions Education (required core)

-• Focused mentorship by the residency Program Director and Associate Program Directors at weekly education team meetings on residency administration and curriculum (Required core)
+• Focused mentorship by the residency Program Director and Associate Program Directors at education team meetings on residency administration (required core)

-• Emergency Medicine-specific training in education research through the Council of Residency Directors (CORD) Medical education certificate training (Optional, recommended)
+• Emergency Medicine-specific training in education research through the Council of Residency Directors (CORD) Medical education certificate training (MERC at CORD) (optional, recommended)

-• Optional funded national meeting attendance at one or more of the following: American College of Emergency Physicians (ACEP); Society for Academic Emergency Medicine (SAEM) and the Association of American Medical Colleges (AAMC) (Optional)
+• National meeting attendance at one or more of the following: American College of Emergency Physicians (ACEP); Society for Academic Emergency Medicine (SAEM) and the Association of American Medical Colleges (AAMC) (optional)

-• The degree and any required conferences will be paid for by the fellowship.
+• The degree and any required conferences will be funded by the fellowship

 Education Projects/Portfolio Development

-• Creation of educational innovations through the HAEMR residency curriculum committee (Optional)
+• Creation of educational innovations through the HAEMR residency and HMS clerkship opportunities (optional)

 Educational Program Administration

 • The fellow will receive training in educational administration.
-They will be provided exposure to the administrative activities of an assistant residency director through attendance at weekly HAEMR steering committee meetings, residency curriculum committee, and semi-annual Core Competency Committee (CCC) meetings.
-(Required core)
+They will be provided exposure to the administrative activities of an assistant residency director through attendance at HAEMR leadership meetings, participation in residency curriculum development, and semi-annual Clinical Competency Committee (CCC) meetings (required core)

 Local Resources